 Memorable film music from a range of Australian movies.

 View the many and varied ways that Australia's First Peoples express themselves through art.

 See Brisbane highlights from the Ekka to Expo '88, Bluey to the Maroons.

-From lifeguards to holidaymakers, Australians love spending time at the beach.
+From national surf carnivals and cultural events to family holidays by the sea, Australians love spending time at the beach.

-Ten sound recordings with cultural, historical and aesthetic significance were added to Sounds of Australia for 2012.
+Ten sound recordings with cultural, historical and aesthetic significance have been added to Sounds of Australia for 2019.

 Other ways to Support Us